bhishekarora/human_twin_msteams/README.md

 - Real-time video stream generation
 - Seamless integration with Microsoft Teams via PyCam

-This advanced version aims to provide a fully autonomous meeting experience, where the digital twin can actively participate in discussions, respond to context, and maintain natural interaction without manual intervention.
+This advanced version aims to provide a fully autonomous meeting experience, where the human twin can actively participate in discussions, respond to context, and maintain natural interaction without manual intervention.